 92 kilometres, 1,200 metres of climbing

 This is probably the most famous route from northern Sydney - and on any given Saturday or Sunday you’ll be in good company among cyclists giving it their best crack up Bobbin, Galston and Berowra.
-The route has about 1,200m of elevation, you can cycle up the Pacific Highway and choose clockwise or anticlockwise.
-For a shorter route you can start at North Turramurra.
+The route has about 1,200m of elevation.
+You can cycle up the Pacific Highway and choose clockwise or anticlockwise.

-Taking in stunning bushland, rivers and countryside, you forget how close to the city you are!
+Taking in stunning bushland, rivers and countryside, you forget how close to the city you are on this ride!

 A good add on for coffee is Glenorie Bakery or there are a few nice cafes in North Turramurra.

 Other popular routes in the area are in Ku-ring-gai National Park – there are three main routes with a few variances that are Sydney cycling bread and butter.